SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 The analyzer acquires telemetry data from the different simulation games using so called telemtry providers, which in most cases read the required data from a shared memory interface.
 In general these are already included in Simulator Controller and there is nothing to do, but for *Assetto Corsa*, *rFactor 2* and *Le Mans Ultimate*, you need to install and activate a plugin into a special location for the telemetry interface to work and for *Automobilista 2* and *Project CARS 2* a change in the settings is necessary.

-Please, note that all of this also applies to the Virtual Race Assistants, but you have to do it only once, of course.
+Please, note that all of this also applies to the AI Race Assistants, but you have to do it only once, of course.

   1. *Assetto Corsa*